alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part4.md

 - Use Azure documentation to find the role that allows you to create Key Vault secrets.

-- Use the Azure CLI to assign the identified role to your user account.
+- Use AZ CLI to assign the identified role to your user account.
 Keep the 'Prinicpal of least privilege' in mind when identifying and selecting your role.

-##### Verify Role Assignments
+### **Verify Role Assignments**

-- Use the Azure Portal to check the existing role assignments on your key vault.
+- Check that the role has been correctly assigned to your user by listing their role assignments.

-#### Create and Retrieve Secrets
+*Hint: Use commands to list role assignments and confirm the permissions.*

 ##### Create a policy.json file